An Oracle ULA (Oracle Unlimited License Agreement) is:

 - Reporting Deployment Numbers: The organization must conduct a thorough self-audit to report all instances of Oracle software deployed during the ULA term.
 This includes gathering detailed information about all deployments, the systems involved, and the specific Oracle products used.

-- Oracleโs Role: Oracle reviews the reported deployment numbers and determines the number of perpetual licenses that will be granted.
+- Oracle’s Role: Oracle reviews the reported deployment numbers and determines the number of perpetual licenses that will be granted.
 Once certified, these licenses become the organization’s perpetual entitlements, meaning they can be used indefinitely.

 Technical Support Costs

-One of the most significant benefits of the ULA certification process is the stability of technical support fees.
 The support costs will not increase based on the number of licenses certified, even if the organization has deployed significantly more than initially anticipated.

 This means that the support fees remain fixed at the same rate as during the ULA term, which can provide financial predictability and cost benefits if the organization has maximized deployments.